 We imagine the family dinner table when Robert was growing up to be a smorgasbord of discussion.
-With both parents being psychologists, and his father Dr Ed Diener – American psychologist, professor, and author – leaving behind a true legacy of richness and rigour in the positive psychology space.
+With both parents being psychologists, and his late father Dr Ed Diener – American psychologist, professor, and author – leaving behind a true legacy of richness and rigour in the positive psychology space.

 When asked how he would like to see practitioners and researchers get involved in the future of Positive Psychology, Robert referenced his father’s approach to research.
 Robert noted that practitioners share something in common with researchers, and that is an emphasis on questions rather than answers.

 “You take the published research, and you allow that to inform your questions rather than just informing your answers.”